Levvi07/Webmanager/README.md

  LoggingEnabled: 1 or 0; tells the program whether to log or not \
  LogFolder: Tells the program where to write logs \
  LogPrint: 1 or 0; Whether the logging program prints to the console or not \
- PluginDefaultState: 1 or 0; when a plugin is first imported its going to either become Enabled if this value is 1 or disabled if its 0
+ PluginDefaultState: 1 or 0; when a plugin is first imported its going to either become Enabled if this value is 1 or disabled if its 0 \
+ NonExistentUserLogs: 1 or 0; Whether the program makes login logs on non-existent usernames (If this is off and someone has access to logs they may be able to enumerate valid usernames)

  ### Plugins